idroot45/catetan/_posts/2019-12-03-use-phanteon-desktop-for-linux-elementary-os.md

 But this is open source.
 Things can be changed, and whatever can't be changed can be discarded for a different option.
 Pantheon is definitely a desktop for a specific set of users, but even those of us with our own expectations of how a desktop ought to work might find Pantheon refreshingly more flexible than it first appears.
 There are overrides for many built-in designs, and when you can't adjust something to your liking, you can easily choose an alternative application.
 The theme engine ensures that your replacement application looks integrated with the rest of your desktop, and the usual Linux system buses ensure that all of your chosen applications communicate with one another as expected.

-{% include figure alt="advent-pantheon-pcmanfm.jpg" image_path="https://cdn.statically.io/img/opensource.com/sites/default/files/uploads/advent-pantheon-pcmanfm.jpg" title="Which one is the guest?" %}
+{% include figure alt="advent-pantheon-pcmanfm.jpg" image_path="https://cdn.statically.io/img/opensource.com/sites/default/files/uploads/advent-pantheon-pcmanfm.jpg" caption="Which one is the guest?" %}

 As compromises go, this one does a lot to meet you halfway.